Why Are Golf Balls So Expensive? (11 Best Reasons)

 The more layers in a golf ball, the better the performance due to the extra spin.
 All these outer layers are composed of different materials; hence, the more the layer, the pricier the ball.

-A two-piece golf ball tends to feel rubbery and is harder to control as opposed to three-piece golf balls.
+A two-piece golf ball tends to feel rubbery and is harder to control than three-piece golf balls.
 The third, fourth, and fifth layers can give you better handling abilities in your next game.

 However, the extra costs trickle down to the final consumer.